Clan Jetties Penang – Historical Village Living

 When the government first developed the jetties, a shed was built to provide shelter and rest for those waiting for the cargo sampans’ arrival.

 The close-knit community lived in clusters or villages by their surnames.
-The houses were built as attap-roofed wooden houses on stilts with the anchored sampans for the men who worked as coolies, fishing, or ferrying passengers or goods from nearby ships.
+The houses were built as attap-roofed wooden houses on stilts with anchored sampans for the men who worked as coolies, fishing or ferrying passengers or goods from nearby ships.

 From more than 20 clan jetties back in the day.